pyladiesams/101-django-rest-framework-jan2023/README.md

 ## Workshop description
 During the workshop you will learn all things DRF to get started with a project using Django Rest Framework.
+* Summary about CRUD operations.
-* What is REST
+* What is Django?
-* What is DRF
+* What is Django Rest Framework (DRF)?
-* When/Why should you use DRF
+* When/Why should you use DRF?
-* Serialization
+* Serialization.
-* Django Views and Class based views
+* Django Views and Class based views.

 ## Requirements
 Python version 3.8 and above.
 Download from [here](https://www.python.org/downloads/)